lvignali/help/_posts/2012-07-02-datatypes.md

 ## Auditorium

 A room configuration inside a Venue.
-This is like a Performance templates that will be used to create Performances each time that a Show is pinned down to a Venue.
+This is like a template that will be used to assign default values to new Performances created at this Venue.

 <table>
 	<thead>